nicoche/courses/README.md

   - `myps`, difficult

 There is also an automated tool to correct the git exercise of `tutorial-git` in `tutorial-git-moulinette/`.
 The code is pretty much garbage, but it works.

+To re-generate a PDF, say tutorial-1: `pdflatex tutorial-1.tex`